Exactly Solvable Phase Transition in a Cavity-Coupled 1D Ising Chain

 In the following, we consider a model where this classical magnetic field is quantized as cavity photons.
 The Hamiltonian of the system is given by:

 This corresponds to a specific example of the Hamiltonian given in Eq.~(\ref{model}) with $H_\text{spin}=H_{\text{1D-Ising}}$ and $\mu=z$.
-Meanwhile, Ref.~\cite{Rohn:2020:IML} focused on the model with $\mu=x$, analyzed perturbatively at zero temperature.
-Even if the spins of the entire system are reversed, this Hamiltonian is not invariant.
-However, if both the reversal of the spins $\sigma_i^z\to-\sigma_i^z$ of the entire system and the "reversal of the photons" $a\to -a$ are performed simultaneously, the Hamiltonian remains invariant.
-Let's call this symmetry the $Z_2$ symmetry of the system.
+When both the reversal of the spins $\sigma_i^z\to-\sigma_i^z$ of the entire system and the ``reversal of the photons'' $a\to -a$ are performed simultaneously, the Hamiltonian Eq.~(\ref{model_1D}) remains invariant.
+This is the $Z_2$ symmetry of the system.
 By applying the same procedure as in the previous section, we diagonalize the Hamiltonian as follows.

-Furthermore, applying the partial mean-field approximation to the fully connected terms results in the following effective Hamiltonian for the spins:
+Furthermore, applying the partial mean-field approximation results in the following effective Hamiltonian for the spins:

-By interpreting$\dfrac{2g^2m}{\omega}$ as a classical external magnetic field, the system is effectively equivalent to a one-dimensional classical spin chain under an applied classical field.
-Therefore, utilizing the exact solution Eq.~\eqref{magnetization} for the magnetization, we obtain the following self-consistent equation for the magnetization: